 Almost 6,500 miles from Seattle, snuggled between Senegal and Sierra Leone on Africa’s west coast, lies Guinea, West Africa.
-Although the nation is approximately the same size as the state of Oregon, its population is much larger; 10 million people call Guinea home, compared to Oregon’s four-million residents.
+Although the nation is approximately the same size as the state of Oregon, its population is much more abundant; 10 million people call Guinea home, compared to Oregon’s four-million residents.
 And of those 10 million, approximately half of Guineans live in or around the capital city of Conakry.

 Imagine what your life would be like without the benefit of a solid education.
 Which menial tasks would suddenly become burdensome chores?
 Would you be able to count proper change at the grocery store?
 Would you be able to catch the correct bus to work?
 Perhaps you might be able to handle one or both of those tasks.
 But could you complete a job application?
 Or would you know the importance of good hygiene?

 The Guinea Kids Education Fund makes an impact.
 Statistics show that each year a child spends in school in a developing nation increases their earning power by 10-percent.
-And we agree with author Ben Sweetland’s summation on the power of education, “We cannot hold a torch to light another’s path without brightening our own.”
+And we agree with author Ben Sweetland’s summation on the strength of education, “We cannot hold a torch to light another’s a path without brightening our own.”

 In 2019, Guinea Kids Education Fund (GKEF) restructured it’s mission, vision, and board to add healthcare as an integral component of supporting a stronger, healthier Guinea.
 You can read more about the Guinea Kids Health & Education Fund Board of Directors here.

 Marissa was inspired to start GKEF when preparing to take her first trip to Guinea to study traditional dance in 2007 with Karim Koumbassa.
 She was inspired to give back in a meaningful through music and dance.
 As a teacher that values their children and education, she saw an opportunity to make a connection with the children.